How to Blow Up on TikTok as a Content Creator in 2026

 Cross-Platform Funneling

 TikTok is a discovery platform.
-Once someone discovers you, guide them to platforms where you can build a deeper relationship and earn more money:
+Once someone discovers you, guide them to platforms where you can build a deeper relationship and generate more income:

-Email list for a channel you completely own
+- Email list for a channel you completely own that no platform can take away

 Common Mistakes That Stall Growth